ignaciohermosillacornejo/spain-consulate-appointments/README.md

 This app is being run on render.com.

 There's a known issue where the cache used by puppeteer is not found, `puppeteer.config.cjs` is a workaround where we reset the cache.
-On render.com you also need to set `PUPPETEER_CACHE_DIR=/opt/render/project/puppeteer` and make your run command `./render-build.sh`
+On render.com you also need to set `PUPPETEER_CACHE_DIR=/opt/render/project/puppeteer`.
+Also use the render-build and render-run commands as per [this](https://github.com/puppeteer/puppeteer/issues/9694#issuecomment-1836455429) comment which fixes the issue.